How teenager’s ‘survival games’ kept siblings alive in Colombian jungle for 40 days

 With no outside help, Lesly and Soleiny resorted to using their knowledge of the jungle to survive, their aunt Damarys Mucutuy said.

-She translated this after the crash and used hair ribbons to make camps and keep her younger brothers safe in jungle which is home to predators including jaguars, pumas and snakes.
+She translated this after the crash and used hair ribbons to make camps and keep her younger brothers safe in the jungle which is home to predators including jaguars, pumas, and snakes.

 In pictures released by the Colombian military after they were rescued, hair ties can be seen among branches on the jungle floor.